Iowa flood of 2008: Cedar Falls-Waterloo

 On the morning of Wednesday, June 11, television news station KWWL was knocked off the air by a "flood-related" power outage but regained power by the afternoon by using a generator.
-Then on the night of Monday, June 16, at about 9:30, KWWL lost power, putting them off the air, and had a small electrical fire in a part of their building.
+Then on the night of Monday, June 16, at about 9:30, KWWL lost power, putting them off of the air, and had a small electrical fire in a part of their building.
 An electric motor burned and sent smoke through the building.
-They were able to resume broadcasts around 1:00 Tuesday morning.
+They were able to resume broadcasts on the morning of Tuesday, June 17.

 After three floods in the 1960s, Waterloo and Cedar Falls spent years building levees and flood gates along the Cedar River and two of its tributaries.
 During the flood of 2008, water became trapped behind those levees and was kept from returning to the river.
-The City of Waterloo is now investing in pump stations to pump out water from behind the dikes in the event of future flooding.
+The City of Waterloo built pump stations to pump out water from behind the dikes in the event of future flooding.

 La Porte City

-La Porte City had earlier suffered a significant flood at the end of May.
-By June 10, the city braced for a second onslaught.
+La Porte City suffered an earlier significant flood at the end of May.
+By June 10, the city experienced more significant flooding.